holoviz-dev/nbsite/site/doc/user_guide/gallery.md

 toggle this behavior on and off you can set the `enable_downloads` config variable.

-If you want to be sure never to genereate thumbnails, for instance if the environment won't have the right dependencies, then use the `only_use_existing` to ensure that the script can only use thumbnails found in the directory or at `thumbnail_url`.
+If you want to be sure never to generate thumbnails, for instance if the environment won't have the right dependencies, then use the `only_use_existing` to ensure that the script can only use thumbnails found in the directory or at `thumbnail_url`.